JochenHeckl/DataBinding/README.md

   /// <summary>
   /// This class is here as a replacement for whatever
-  /// application logic your application might implement.
+  /// application logic your application will implement.
   /// You application might be arbitrarily complex and expose
   /// many data sources - static data sources as well as dynamic ones.
   /// This application is about changing the scale and color of a cube.